Neural Network-based Constrained Optimal Coordination for Heterogeneous Uncertain Nonlinear Multi-agent Systems: Conclusion

 \section{Conclusion}

-A constrained optimal coordination problem has been investigated for a class of heterogeneous nonlinear agents subject to both unknown dynamics and external disturbances.
-Jointly with some internal model-based designs, distributed neural network-based adaptive control is developed to overcome the technical difficulties brought by uncertainties, disturbances, and decision constraints under some standard assumptions.
-Output feedback control for more general multi-agent systems with time-varying graphs will be our future work.
+We have investigated the constrained optimal coordination problem for a class of heterogeneous nonlinear agents subject to both unknown dynamics and external disturbances.
+Jointly with internal model-based designs, novel distributed neural network-based controllers have been developed to overcome the technical difficulties brought by uncertainties, disturbances, and decision constraints under some standard assumptions.
+Output feedback control for more general multi-agent systems and communication graphs will be our future work.